splunk-soar-connectors/requesttracker/release_notes/unreleased.md

 **Unreleased**
-* Removing unused const detected as a bug with vault path [PAPP-32420]
+* Solving bug with path to the vault temp directory [PAPP-32420]